Conformation

 Joyce & Jaylah (13 mo.)
 New Champion - October 21, 2017

 Risa and Geordi both debuted in the AKC Conformation ring in 2023.
 Time will tell if Risa sparks to it.
 She is not fond of strangers touching her and wants more action but thinks the high value bait is really worthwhile; so the verdict is out for her!
 Risa has some really nice qualities including a beautiful head and being structurally well balanced; she is toward the taller end of the breed standard and is also a more "doggy" female.
 Given the opportunity I think she could earn her championship with a little effort.
-Risa has earned points for 1 Major toward her AKC Championship requirements.
+She has earned 1 Major toward her AKC Championship requirements.
 Geordi is like his dad (Data), Geordi loves attention and thinks the world revolves around him.
-He has a more "showy" look-at-me quality and is structurally put together well; his movement is stunning and he will have a stellar conformation career when he matures, if we can find shows with competition to attend.
+He has a more "showy" look-at-me quality and is structurally put together well; his movement is stunning and he will have a superstar conformation career when he matures, if we can find shows with competition to attend.
 He should finish easily.
-Geordi has earned points for both Majors toward his Championship.
+Geordi has earned both Majors toward his AKC Championship.

 Thoughts on Conformation Showing